 First, before you begin any new fitness training program you should consult your medical professional and get their clearance.
 That’s our disclaimer out of the way.

 Fitness levels will inevitably vary person to person but our expectation is that everyone is at the base level of physical fitness.
-Mountain climbing training need not be an Olympic style training program but the higher your fitness level, the more likely you will enjoy your trip or course.
+Beginner and intermediate rock climbing training need not be an Olympic style training program but the higher your fitness level, the more likely you will enjoy your trip or course.
 The best thing you can do to prepare for your trip or course is to show up physically fit.
 We rely on you to self-asses your fitness level as it relates to the expectations of the trip or course since obviously we can’t fitness test everyone before a trip.
 When in doubt, train more.

 A lot of your time in the mountains will be walking up hill with a pack on.
 Pack weight is determined by the length of the trip and whether it is hut based or camping, but as a rule, the first time you are carrying a heavy pack shouldn’t be on the morning of your trip.
 The best training you can start off with is to find a steep hill, road or set of stairs and start walking up.
 Gradually increase the weight in your pack and the duration of the training so that you are comfortably carrying your expected pack weight with confident foot placement and steady movement.
 Remember, you will be walking over uneven terrain and often off-trail.
 There are very few paved paths or perfect steps in the mountains.